 Many bible-wavers out there might say God was punishing me for my treatment of the fiddler crabs, and if you think the Almighty whiles his hours away with keeping his big scorecard of rewards and punishments then be my guest.

 I, however, like to think of it another way.
-Up until that point in my life (and beyond!), I had spent my time sheltered in a middle class house, enjoying the best America could offer when it came to recreational activities and various combinations of fast foods and sweets.
+Up until that point in my life (and beyond!), I had spent my time sheltered in a middle class house, enjoying the best America could offer when it came to recreational activities and various combinations of the best cuisines: fast foods and sweets.
 America also offered me nothing in the way of real life lessons, unless you count the million spankings my wonderful childhood was sprinkled with, like molten sparks in a gingerbread house, although I can’t for the life me say why you would find them there.

 Almost drowning is a pretty important life lesson, especially if you can pull yourself to safety.
 Especially if there’s no one around to save your ass.
 It teaches you to be responsible for your actions, to be accountable to yourself.
 I don’t even see the experience as anything negative-and I hope anyone who reads this won’t either.
 I wouldn’t recommend the experience to anyone, but I hope it’s easy to see why it’s nothing to bawl and bitch about.